 The researchers of the Northwestern University they developed a technology on October 22nd that I told you about here.

-Tuesday the technology, along with more details on the amazing results of the studies, was presented at the European Week of Gastroenterology Conference, and works as a sort of vaccine using a biodegradable nanoparticle as a vehicle that "transports" some gluten.
+Tuesday the technology, along with more details on the amazing results of the studies, was presented at the European Week of Gastroenterology Conference, and works as a kind of vaccine using a biodegradable nanoparticle as a vehicle that "carries" some gluten.

 Injected into a person's bloodstream, the nanoparticle is mistaken for simple debris, and removed by macrophage cells.

-by the immune system as somewhat harmless debris, so it allows a macrophage - a type of cell charged with removing such debris from the body - to devour the particle, the hidden gluten and everything else.
+from the immune system as somewhat harmless debris, then it allows a macrophage - a type of cell tasked with removing that debris from the body - to devour the particle, hidden gluten and everything in between.

-It is as if the particle is saying to the immune system "Don't worry: gluten is a simple debris", says the researcher Stephen Miller in a press release.
-"The immune system then stops its attack on the allergen, the symptoms of celiac disease do not show up and the body remains in normal conditions."
+It is as if the particle is saying to the immune system "Do not worry: gluten is a simple detritus", says the researcher Stephen Miller in a press release.
+"The immune system then stops its attack on the allergen, the symptoms of celiac disease do not occur and the body remains in normal conditions."

 The researchers tested the nanoparticles in a phase 2 clinical trial in people with celiac disease.

 Some participants were given two intravenous treatments, one with nanoparticles and the other with nothing to serve as a control group.
-A week later both groups were fed gluten for the next 14 days, and the nanoparticle-treated group had 90% less immune inflammation than the control group participants.
+One week later both groups were fed gluten for the next 14 days, e the group treated with nanoparticles had 90% lower immune inflammation than participants in the control group.